top of page

 I'll definitely be incorporating SUGAR into my practice from now on.
 And it feels really good to have finally gotten over the LSA barriers!

-I have two additional tips to share:
+I have a few additional tips to share:

 • I used my iPhone to record the sample and then used MacWhisper to transcribe the sample quickly.
 MacWhisper is free software and does a surprisingly good job.
 As the name suggests, it's for Mac computers.
 There will be errors that you'll have to edit, but I'd much rather make a few edits than transcribe a sample from scratch.